 The compression damping of the shock absorber is divided into two ranges: high-speed and low-speed.
 High-speed and low-speed refer to the compression speed of the rear wheel suspension and not to the vehicle speed.

-The high-speed setting, for example, has an effect on the landing after a jump: the rear wheel suspension compresses quickly.
+The high-speed compression adjuster has an effect, for example, when landing after a jump: the rear wheel suspension compresses quickly.

-The low-speed setting, for example, has an effect when riding over long ground swells: the rear wheel suspension compresses slowly.
+The low-speed compression adjuster has an effect, for example, when riding over long ground swells: the rear wheel suspension compresses slowly.